 \section{Introduction}

-FPGAs have become the preferred platform for high-speed packet processing due to their flexibility: middleboxes perform a wide variety of network functions, many of which require hardware acceleration to function at today's line rates.
-For example, intrusion detection systems (IDS) leverage hardware acceleration for signature matching~\cite{pa7000,pigasus} and SD-WAN middleboxes~\cite{ethernity} rely on hardware acceleration to support encrypted tunnels.
+FPGAs have become the preferred platform on which to deploy in-network processing---middleboxes in particular---due to their flexibility: middleboxes perform a wide variety of network functions, many of which require hardware acceleration to function at today's line rates.
+For example, intrusion detection systems (IDS) and SD-WAN middleboxes~\cite{ethernity} leverage hardware acceleration for signature matching~\cite{pa7000,pigasus} and supporting encrypted tunnels, respectively.
 Critically, FPGAs---as opposed to ASICs---also make it possible for vendors to update their middleboxes after deployment.